Eat & Drink | Top Eateries at Tumbulgum

 Picturesque, historic and home to the creators of Ink Gin and Spiced Bam Bam Rum.
-Here’s a snapshot of the 5 Places to eat at Tumbulgum NSW.
-Head to these eateries where fresh produce is sourced from local farmers and suppliers.
+Here’s a snapshot of the 5 Places to eat in Tumbulgum NSW.
+Head to any of these riverfront eateries, where fresh produce is sourced from local farmers and producers.

 Tumbulgum (pronounced Tum-Bowl-Gum) is located at the confluence of the Rous and Tweed Rivers; with magnificent views of the iconic and majestic ‘Wollumbin’ Mount Warning and surrounding Border Ranges.

 It is 1 hour 20, south of Brisbane CBD, 20 minutes south of Gold Coast International Airport and less than an hour from Surfers Paradise Beach on the Gold Coast.
 The popular tourist destinations, Byron Bay is 40 minutes drive south of Tumbulgum.

 Tumbulgum Tavern | Metropolitan Hotel

 Tumbulgum Tavern is part of the history and folklore of the village.
 The pub was established in 1887 as the ‘Metropolitan Hotel’; it was the first unlicensed pub (grog shanty) and oldest pub operating in the Tweed.

 The sprawling riverfront pub boasts an enormous bistro menu and $10 evening meals.
 Brimming with atmosphere, the Tumbulgum Tavern is the kind of community-minded pub where families are welcomed with open arms.
 With a shady beer garden, childrens outdoor playing area and an extensive kids’ menu, Tumbulgum’s longest standing pub is also one of the most family-friendly pubs in the region.